rahulgaikwad2010/touch-note-app-review-classification-web-app/README.md

 │    └── img
 │    └── js
 │    └── style
-│    └── index.js            - here's the file that is responsible for frond-end form submission to flask app and vice versa.
+│    └── index.js            - here's the file for frond-end form submission to flask app and vice versa.
 │
 │
 ├── templates                - this folder contains front-end html files.